Klipper3d/klipper/docs/Overview.md

 - [Code overview](Code_Overview.md): Developers should read this first.
+- [Example configs](Example_Configs.md): Information on adding an example config file to Klipper.
 - [Kinematics](Kinematics.md): Technical details on how Klipper implements motion.
 - [Protocol](Protocol.md): Information on the low-level messaging